isawnyu/lpfgaz/README.md

 A python package for working with data in the Linked Places Format (LPF)

+# install and config

+- For functions involving the Geonames API, the environment variable `GEONAMES_USER` must be set to a string that is a valid GeoNames username.
+In the absence of this environment variable, the "demo" username is used, which almost always results in a "denied" response from the API.

 ## Roadmap

 - [ ] Support all LPF complex objects with corresponding python classes, each with intuitive properties for accessing data.